-When thinking about a problem, engineers try to “empathize” to understand the problem that needs to be solved, and brainstorm many solutions before making a plan.
+When thinking about a problem, engineers try to “empathize” to understand the problem that needs to be solved and brainstorm many solutions before making a plan.

-By exploring this question, you may discover that using a store credit card to get discounts has been influencing you to spend more than you actually can afford.
+By exploring this question, you may discover that using a store credit card to get discounts has been influencing you to spend more than you can afford.

 2) Give Yourself a Cue

-Once you’ve chosen money habits you want to develop to reach your goal, create a cue to remind yourself of what you want to do.
+Once you’ve chosen the money habits you want to develop to reach your goal, create a cue to remind yourself of what you want to do.

 To make this psychological trick work for you, create a cue to remind yourself to practice your new habit.

-You can put your running shoes on the driver’s seat of your car each morning as a reminder to hit the gym after work, OR you can set an alarm on your phone to check your banking account every other day to make sure you don’t bounce checks.
+You can put your running shoes on the driver’s seat of your car each morning as a reminder to hit the gym after work, OR you can set the alarm on your phone to check your banking account every other day to make sure you don’t bounce checks.

 An empty wallet will cue you to cook at home for the rest of the month once you’ve reached your spending limit in that category.

 3) Practice Makes Perfect

-Many people find it easier to exercise right after work so it feels like they’re still on the job.
+Many people find it easier to exercise right after work, so it feels like they’re still on the job.

-You can also visit your budget and balance your checkbook once a week, as this trigger will remind you of your financial goals on a regular basis and provide reinforcement to track your progress.
+You can also visit your budget and balance your checkbook once a week, as this trigger will remind you of your financial goals regularly and provide reinforcement to track your progress.

 4) Reward Yourself

 For example, a great financial goal will help you build your savings with results you can track on your banking app to feel good about your progress.

 Likewise, taking steps to build your credit can be rewarded by checking your credit score and seeing positive results.

 Eventually, your new money habits will be an automatic part of how you live your life.
-By 2018, you’ll do them without even thinking about it!

 New Year’s should bring about new goals and habits to create a better YOU.